SomeCristi/kanbany_api/README.md

 postgresql is used as the database for Active Record

 * Database creation\
- To create the databse and run all the migrations run the following command: `rake db:create db:migrate`
+ To create the databse and run all the migrations execute the following command: `rake db:create db:migrate`

 * Running the test suite
   To run all the tests simply run the `rspec spec`.